JcmniaCS/TryHackMe/README.md

 # TryHackMe
-My write-ups for TryHackMe CTF challenges<br />
+Welcome fellow security enthusiasts,<br />
+This is where I post all of my write-ups for TryHackMe's CTF challenges.
+Below you will find a list of them categorized by difficulty, I hope they help you on your journey.<br />

 <i><b>These write-ups contain the answers to the challenges at the bottom of the specified boxes page.
-Try not to look at them if you're stuck, enumerate more go back and trace your steps to see if you missed anything.</b></i>
+Try not to look at them if you're stuck, enumerate more go back and trace your steps to see if you missed anything.</b></i><br />
-<i>More will come over time, I'm just getting started.</i>

 ## Easy